dotnwat/beals-conjecture/README.md

                 check(a, x, b, y)
 ```

-And now check avoids computing c^z and instead looks it up.
+And now the `check` function can avoid computing all `c^z` values, opting instead for a fast hash-table lookup:

 ```python
 def check(a, x, b, y):